eea76/castle_puzzle/README.md

 With this method, multiple users can be logged in at once and not have to worry about anyone else's progress interfering with their own.

-Each room is an html imagemap that contains the coordinates for each painting hardcoded into the html element.
+Each room is an html imagemap with the paintings' coordinates embedded inside it.
 I found a cool javascript library that preserves the hotspots on the imagemap regardless of zoom level, so it doesn't matter how large your screen is (https://github.com/davidjbradshaw/image-map-resizer).

-The `painting_guess` view contains plenty of Python logic that compares a player's guess with the actual answer, records timestamps for each title clicked, and the current time a player submits their guess.
-If it's incorrect they just see an alert, but if they are correct, a css modal fades in with the correct answer.
+The `painting_guess` view contains plenty of Python logic that compares a player's guess with the actual answer, records timestamps for each title clicked, and the timestamp of a painting title submission.
+If it's incorrect they just see an alert, but if they are correct, a css modal fades in with the correct answer along with the number of guesses they've made (`Attempt.objects.filter(user=request.user).count()`.
 The text and image are passed in from the backend via a callback response instead of simply storing them in the html (any savvy web user can inspect the source and find such hardcoded strings).

 I don't know what else to put in this readme but I'll probably update it as I think of other things.